tddg/cs571-spring22/info.md

 Your grade will be calculated as follows:

-* 15% class participation
+* 20% three mini-exams
-* 15% paper reviews
+* 10% paper reviews
 * 10% project proposal
 * 10% project checkpoint report 1
 * 10% project checkpoint report 2